Gtouchet/OCR_4AL2_GR1/README.md

 ## Usage

 The CLI allows the user to specify a file's or a folder's path of the file(s) he wants to process.
-The first given argument is the file/folder path, the second is the way the user wants to get the processing's result.
+The first given argument is the file/folder path, the second (separated by a comma) is the way the user wants to get the processing's result.
 The program will process all .ocr files and ignore all other files if the first argument is a folder path,
 or the file regardless of its extension if this is a file path.
 The two possible entries for the second argument are : 'merged' or 'sorted', merged by default if unrecognized argument.